-“He’ll never remember life before his brother,” everyone tells me when I start to let the guilt of ending your only child years seep in.
+“She will never remember life before her brother,” everybody tells me once I begin to allow the guilt of ending your only child years seep in.
 “To him, it will always have been this way.”

-I know they’re right, and their assurances give me comfort in those quiet moments when I feel the rush of remorse stronger than any other emotion I can identify.
-But the fact that you won’t remember our time before your brother- a time I have cherished more than you can ever imagine–is often even harder to come to grips with than the fact that this era is coming to an end.
+I know they are right, and their assurances provide me comfort in those quiet moments when I feel the rush of guilt stronger than any other emotion I could recognize.
+However, the fact that you won’t remember our time before your brother- a time I have cherished more than you can imagine–is more difficult to come to grips with than the fact that this period is coming to an end.

-But I know it’s true: you won’t remember.
+However, I know it’s true that you won’t remember!

-You won’t remember the early days when we learned together how to be a twosome; that first day when daddy’s car disappeared around the corner, off to work and another life while I sobbed holding you, tiny and new, wondering how I’d ever survive taking care of you alone for nine unrelentingly lonely hours.
+You don’t recall the past days when we learned together how to become a twosome; that day when dad’s car disappeared around the corner, off to work and another life while I sobbed holding you, little and fresh, wondering how I had ever endured taking care of you alone for nine unrelentingly lonely hours.

-You won’t remember that, in time, we found our groove, you and I, that we built a life and a routine all our own, filling our days with stroller walks and picnics in the park, aquarium outings and playdates with new friends.
-You won’t remember the lazy days when we never left the house, when we ate pancakes for breakfast and snuggled up on the couch watching Curious George in our pajamas well into the early afternoon.
+You won’t bear in mind that, with time, we found our groove, you and I, we built a life and a schedule on our own, filling our days with strollers walks and picnics in the park, aquarium excursions and playdates with new friends.
+You won’t recall the lazy days when we never left home, when we ate pancakes in breakfast and when we snuggled up watching Curious George in our pajamas well into the early afternoon.

-You won’t remember how doted upon and spoiled you were; mommy and daddy’s first baby, Nani and Grandpa’s first grandchild, the first to smile and crawl and walk as we cheered you on like maniacs and filled up our memory cards with 8 billion pictures of your towheaded, gummy-smiled self.
-You won’t remember that all the clothes and books and toys were yours first and that, for 17 months, you never had to share them with anyone at all.
+You won’t memorize how spoiled you’re and doted upon; mommy and daddy’s first child, Opa and Oma’s first grandchild, the first to crawl and smile and walk as we encouraged you on like maniacs and filled up our memory cards with 8 billion photos of your gummy-smiled, towheaded self.
+You won’t bear in mind that all of the clothes and toys and books were yours, for 24 months, you would not have to share them with anybody at all.

-You won’t remember that you were the one who made me a mother, who gave me the most fulfilling, life-affirming job on the planet.
-That you literally changed my entire world the very moment that you entered it, red-faced and wrinkly, gulping lungfuls of new air.
-That the second the nurse placed you on my chest, I loved you with a ferocity I could have never comprehended in a thousand previous lives before you.
+You won’t recognize that you made me a mother first, who gave me the most life-affirming, fulfilling job on the planet.
+That you completely transformed my entire life while you entered, wrinkly and red-faced, gulping lungfuls of fresh air.
+The moment the nurse put you on my chest I loved you with a ferocity I might have never understood in a thousand lives before you.

-Thankfully, you also won’t remember the steep learning curve of new motherhood and all the times I royally screwed it up.
-Like the time I didn’t pack an extra outfit in your bag and you had to ride home from the store in just a diaper with snow still blanketing the ground outside.
-Or the time I forgot about your special swim class with daddy on the very last day you were an only child.
-Or all the many times I failed you in little ways—losing my patience, letting you watch too much TV, prioritizing the wrong things over my precious time with you—ways that your lack of early memory will whitewash over, never to be remembered.
+Luckily, you won’t recall the learning curve of motherhood and all of the times I royally screwed up this.
+Like the time, I did not pack an extra outfit, and you had to ride home from the shop in a diaper with snow blanketing the floor outside.
+Or the time that I forgot about your swimming class with dad on the day you’re an only child.

-But that’s why I’m here: because I will.
-I’ll remember it all–every precious second.
-I’ll remember for us both.
+But that’s why I am here: since I will.
+I remember it all–every second.
+I will remember for us both.